Heard Island and McDonald Islands: Climate

-The islands have an Antarctic climate, tempered by their maritime setting.
-The weather is marked by low seasonal and daily temperature ranges; persistent and generally low cloud cover; frequent precipitation and strong winds.
+The islands have an Antarctic climate, or tundra climate (ET) under the Köppen climate classification, tempered by their maritime setting.
+The weather is marked by low seasonal and daily temperature ranges; persistent and generally low-lying cloud cover; frequent precipitation and strong winds.
 Snowfall occurs throughout the year.
 Monthly average temperatures at Atlas Cove (at the northwestern end of Heard Island) range from 0.0 to 4.2 °C, with an average daily range of 3.7 to 5.2 °C in summer and -0.8 to 0.3 °C in winter.
 The winds are predominantly westerly and persistently strong.
 At Atlas Cove, monthly average wind speeds range between around 26 and 33.5 km/h.
 Gusts in excess of 180 km/h have been recorded.

-Annual precipitation at sea level on Heard Island is on the order of 1300 to 1900 mm; rain or snow falls on about 3 out of 4 days.
-According to the Australian Bureau of Meteorology, Heard Island (Atlas Cove) receives an average of 96.8 snowy days annually.
+Annual precipitation at sea level on Heard Island is in the order of 1300 to 1900 mm; rain or snow falls on about three out of four days.
+According to the Australian Bureau of Meteorology, Heard Island receives an average of 96.8 snowy days annually at Atlas Cove.

 Meteorological records at Heard Island are incomplete.